backstage/backstage/.changeset/giant-cycles-end.md

 '@backstage/plugin-stack-overflow-backend': patch
 ---

-Migrate package to the new Frontend system, the new module is distributed with a `/alpha` subpath.
+Deprecate package in favor of the new `@backstage/plugin-search-backend-module-stack-overflow` module.

-The search collator `requestParams` option is optional now, so its defaults to `{ order: 'desc', sort: 'activity', site: 'stackoverflow' }` as done in the `Try It` section on the [official Stack Overflow API documentation](https://api.stackexchange.com/docs/questions).
+The search collator `requestParams` option is optional now, so its default value is `{ order: 'desc', sort: 'activity', site: 'stackoverflow' }` as defined in the `Try It` section on the [official Stack Overflow API documentation](https://api.stackexchange.com/docs/questions).